pygame/pygame/docs/reST/ref/sdl2_video.rst

       | :sl:`Creates window using window created by pygame.display.set_mode().`
       | :sg:`from_display_module() -> Window`

+   .. method:: get_surface

+      | :sl:`Gets a display surface for the Window`
+      | :sg:`get_surface() -> Surface`

+      Analogous to :func:`pygame.display.get_surface`.
+The Window can be updated with a display surface from this function, or with a separately defined Renderer, but the methods cannot be mixed.

+   .. method:: flip

+      | :sl:`Updates the screen with the contents of the display surface`
+      | :sg:`flip -> None`

+      Analogous to :func:`pygame.display.flip`

    .. attribute:: grab

       | :sl:`Gets or sets whether the mouse is confined to the window.`